 A few things to note:

 - Hiring preference is given to staff who can commit to more weeks or the full summer.
+Please share dates you may or will need off before or during your interview.

 Benefits of working at Tanadoona